dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 and scattered beam vector relative to the crystal.

 Let's scale the Beta-lactamase dataset, after setting a resolution cutoff (`d_min`) of 1.4.
+This job is created by clicking the "scale" button.
+Enter 1.4 in the `d_min` field in the "simple" tab and click "Run" to start the job.

-As can be seen from the "Log Text", a subset of reflections are selected to be used in scale factor determination, which helps to speed up the algorithm.
-In a typical rotation dataset, between 10 and 40 parameters will be used for each term of the model, therefore the problem is overdetermined and a subset of reflections can be used to determine the model components.
+As can be seen from the "Log Text", 70 parameters are used to parameterise the scaling model for this dataset.
+A subset of reflections are selected to be used in scaling model minimisation, which helps to speed up the algorithm (the model is used to calculate scales for all reflections at the end).
 Outlier rejection is performed at several stages, as outliers have a disproportionately large effect during scaling and can lead to poor scaling results.

-Once the model has been initialised and a reflection subset chosen, the model parameters are be refined to give the best fit to the data, and then are used to calculate the scale factor for all reflections in the dataset.
-An error model is also optimised, to transform the intensity errors to an expected normal distribution.
+During scaling, the distribution of the intensity uncertainties are also analysed and an error model is optimised to transform the intensity errors to an expected normal distribution.
 An error estimate for each scale factor is also determined based on the covariances of the model parameters.
-Finally, a table and summary of the merging statistics are presented, which give indications of the quality of the scaled dataset.
+At the end of the output, a table and summary of the merging statistics are presented, which give indications of the quality of the scaled dataset.

 ::